yjkcode0828/field_MPs_codes/README.md

-# [repo name]: Code 1-3 for "[Article title]"
+# field_MPs_codes: Code 1-3 for "[Article title]"

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.22145774.svg)](https://doi.org/10.5281/zenodo.22145774)

 Companion code and data products for
-[Authors] (2026). *[Article title]*. *[Journal]*.
-DOI: [article DOI]
+Kim, Y. (2026). *[Article title]*.
+Manuscript in preparation.

-**Archived version:** release `v1.0.1-manuscript` · Zenodo DOI **10.5281/zenodo.22145774**
+**Archived version:** release `v1.0.1-manuscript` · Zenodo DOI **10.5281/zenodo.22145774** (this concept DOI resolves to the latest archived version; the manuscript cites the version DOI of `v1.0.1-manuscript`).
-This is the version cited in section 2.7 of the article.
 The three notebooks are archived **as executed**: every cell retains the output of the final end-to-end run, so the numbers in the article can be checked against cell outputs without re-running anything.

 **Licence.** CC BY-NC 4.0: free to download, study and reuse for research and other non-commercial purposes, with citation of the article and this archive (see `LICENSE` and `CITATION.cff`).
 Commercial use requires permission from the corresponding author.

 ## Pipeline

 Three notebooks with strictly one-way data flow.
 No label, score or flag produced downstream re-enters an upstream notebook.

 | Notebook | Version | Reads | Writes |
 |---|---|---|---|